How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 ・What is an index?

-An index, as the name suggests,
+An index is, as the word suggests,

-Wiki index (database)
+wiki index (database)

-Introduction to B-tree indexing
+Introduction to B-tree indexes

-Using or not using indexes properly
+as using indexes properly

 ・How to use EXPLAIN

-Use EXPLAIN to analyze SQL.
+EXPLAIN is used to analyze SQL.

-It is easy to use, just add "EXPLAIN" before the SQL you want to analyze.
+It is easy to use; just add "EXPLAIN" before the SQL you want to analyze.

 For primary key search

-mysql > explain select col_b from tbl_a where col_b=100000; +----+-------------+---------------+-- -----+------+---------+---------+---------+ ------+-------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+------- -----+---------------+-------+---------------+---- -----+---------+-------+------+-------+ | 1 | SIMPLE | tbl_a | const | PRIMARY | PRIMARY | 4 | const | 1 | NULL | +----+-------------+---------------+---- ---+---------------+---------+---------+-------+-- ----+-------+ 1 row in set (0.01 sec)
+mysql > explain select col_b from tbl_a where col_b=100000; +----+-------------+---------------+-------+---------------+---------+---------+-------+------+------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+-------------+---------------+-------+---------------+---------+---------+-------+------+------+ | 1 | SIMPLE | tbl_a | const | PRIMARY | PRIMARY | 4 | const | 1 | NULL | (0.01 sec)

-For index search
+For index searches

-mysql > explain select col_b from tbl_a where col_c=2000000; +----+-------------+---------------+-- -----+---------------+-------------+---------+---- ---+------+-------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+---- ---------+---------------+-------+---------------+ -------------+---------+-------+------+------+ | 1 | SIMPLE | tbl_a | const | col_c | col_c | 4 | const | 1 | NULL | +----+-------------+------------ ---+-------+---------------+-------------+-------- -+-------+------+-------+
+mysql > explain select col_b from tbl_a where col_c=2000000; +----+-------------+---------------+-------+---------------+-------------+---------+-------+------+------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+-------------+---------------+-------+---------------+-------------+---------+-------+------+-------+ | 1 | SIMPLE | tbl_a | const | col_c | col_c | 4 | const | 1 | NULL |

-For full scan
+For a full scan

-mysql > explain select col_b from tbl_a where col_d='aaa'; +----+-------------+---------------+ ------+---------------+------+---------+------+--- -----+-------------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+--- ----------+---------------+------+---------------+ ------+---------+------+---------+-------------+ | 1 | SIMPLE | tbl_a | ALL | NULL | NULL | NULL | NULL | 500000 | Using where | +----+-------------+------------ ----+------+---------------+------+---------+----- -+---------+-------------+
+mysql > explain select col_b from tbl_a where col_d='aaa'; +----+-------------+---------------+------+---------------+------+---------+------+-------+-------------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+-------------+---------------+------+-----+------+---------+------+-------+-------------+ | 1 | SIMPLE | tbl_a | ALL | NULL | NULL | NULL | NULL | 500000 | Using where |

 If you have "using filesort"

-mysql > explain select col_b from tbl_a where col_d='aaa' order by col_e; +----+-------------+------------- --+------+------+------+---------+------+ --------+--------------------------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+-------------+---------------+---- --+---------------+------+---------+------+------- -+-----------------------------+ | 1 | SIMPLE | tbl_a | ALL | NULL | NULL | NULL | NULL | 500000 | Using where; Using filesort | +----+-------------+---------------+------+ ---------------+------+---------+------+---------+- ----------------------------+
+mysql > explain select col_b from tbl_a where col_d='aaa' order by col_e; +----+-------------+---------------+------+---------------+------+---------+------+---------+-----------------------------+ | id | select_type | table | type | possible_keys | key | key_len | ref | rows | Extra | +----+-------------+---------------+------+-----+------+---------+------+-------+--------------------------+ | 1 | SIMPLE | tbl_a | ALL | NULL | NULL | NULL | NULL | 500000 | Using where;

-Table 8.1 EXPLAIN output columns
+Table 8.1 EXPLAIN Output Columns

-column | meaning |
+| column | meaning |

 id |